-The Corporation, in conjunction with the June 2013 private placement, issued 1,400,560 warrants exercisable at a price of \$4.46.
-The warrants will become exercisable based on certain time based and performance based conditions.
+The Corporation has 1,400,560 warrants exercisable at a price of \$4.46.
+The warrants become exercisable based on certain time based and performance based conditions.
 Specifically with respect to time they are exercisable up to one third on each anniversary from the date of the grant, and with respect to performance up to one half when the market price of the Corporation reaches \$6.30 and the other half when it reaches \$8.40.
 The warrants expire in June 2018.
-There are no warrants exercisable as at December 31, 2013.
+As at December 31, 2014, 466,853 warrants were exercisable.